Greg-Art/Encode_Project1_OpenAI_API/readme.md

    echo $env:OPENAI_API_KEY
    ```

-9. To check if the key is set up correctly without revealing your key on your terminal, you can display it partially by running the following command:
+ ### Step 3: To check if the key is set up correctly without revealing your key on your terminal, you can display it partially by running the following command:

    ```bash
    # Linux/MacOS/Git Bash on Windows